pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 # User-defined functions (Python)

-You should be convinced by now that Polars expressions are so powerful and flexible that there is much less need for custom Python functions than in other libraries.
+Polars expressions are quite powerful and flexible, so there is much less need for custom Python functions compared to other libraries.

-Still, you need to have the power to be able to pass an expression's state to a third party library or apply your black box function over data in Polars.
+Still, you may need to pass an expression's state to a third party library or apply your black box function to data in Polars.

-In this part of the documentation we'll be using one specific API:
+In this part of the documentation we'll be using one specific API that allows you to do this:

 - [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html): Always passes the full `Series` to the function.

-A later section will explain other available APIs for applying user-defined functions.

-## Example: A slow, custom sum function written in Python
+## Example: A slow, custom function written in Python

 For demonstration purposes, let's say we want to calculate the difference between the mean of a `Series` and each value.
 Here is our data: